Basic Principles of Electronic Exchanges:

 (i) Subscriber lines connected to the same exchange (local switching)

 (ii) Subscriber lines and trunks to other exchange(outgoing trunk call)

 (iii) Subscriber lines and trunks from other exchanges(incoming trunk calls) and

 (iv) Pairs of trunks towards different exchanges (transit switching)

-These are also called the switching functions of an exchange and are implemented through the equipment called the switching network.
-An exchange, which can setup just the first three types of connections., is called a Subscriber or Local Exchange.
-If an exchange can setup only the fourth type of connections, it is called a Transit or Tandem Exchange.
-The other distinguished functions of an exchange are
+These are also called the switching functions of exchange and are implemented through the equipment called the switching network.
+An exchange, which can set up just the first three types of connections., is called a Subscriber or Local Exchange.
+If an exchange can set up only the fourth type of connection, it is called a Transit or Tandem Exchange.
+The other distinguished functions of the exchange are

 i) Exchange of information with the external environment (Subscriber lines or other exchanges) i.e. signaling.